apuenteb/accessibility-tool/readme.txt

 Steps:
-1. Clone repo (open terminal and run: git clone https://github.com/apuenteb/accessibility-tool.git)
+1. Clone repo (open terminal and run: git clone https://github.com/apuenteb/accessibility-tool.git) If you het an LST error you can ignore it
+   You need to manually download large files from drive folders provided in ReadMe files for: assets>geojsons assets>csv_files preprocessing>donwload and create networks>public transit>networks
 2. To create myvenv with Python 3.12 run in terminal: python3.12 -m venv myenv
 3. To activate myvenv:
    On Windows, run: myvenv\Scripts\activate